GlinglinMerguez/EnseaSH/README.md

 ### Question 1 : Displaying welcome message and simple prompt

 **Explanation:**
-- Define the constants 'welcome' and "enseash" to store respectively the welcome message and the prompt
+- Define the constants "welcome" and "enseash" to store respectively the welcome message and the prompt
-- Use the "write" function from the 'unistd.h' library to print messages to the standard out
+- Use the "write" function from the "unistd.h" library to print messages to the standard out

-### Question 2 :
+### Question 2 : REPL implementation and commands execution

+**Explanation:**
+a) **